You Can Discharge Income Taxes In Bankruptcy |Taxes and Bankruptcy

 Post-petition interest on priority tax debt.
 Taxing agencies may be entitled to post-petition interest on priority tax debt.
 Unfortunately, unless the taxing agency has a lien, you cannot add the anticipated interest to your Chapter 13 plan.
 Thus, in some cases, the debtor may get a bill for post-filing interest after receiving a Chapter 13 discharge, even though the underlying taxes were discharged.

-Quick Note: If you receive a tax bill from the IRS or other taxing agency after your bankruptcy, be sure to contact your bankruptcy attorney.
+Quick Note: If you receive a tax bill from the IRS or other taxing agency after your bankruptcy, contact your bankruptcy attorney.
 Taxing agencies often make mistakes.
 Any attempt to collect taxes that you no longer owe may be a violation of the discharge.

 BUSINESS TAXES IN BANKRUPTCY

-Income taxes that you incur personally as a result of operating a business are dischargeable in bankruptcy under the 3-2-240 rules.
+Income taxes you incur personally due to operating a business are dischargeable in bankruptcy under the 3-2-240 rules.
 However, different rules apply to other business-related taxes:

 Payroll Trust Fund Taxes.
 Trust fund taxes are not dischargeable in bankruptcy.
-Trust fund taxes include payroll taxes that employer withholds from an employee's pay on behalf of the government.
+They include payroll taxes that an employer withholds from an employee's pay on behalf of the government.
 If you fail to withhold required taxes or withhold the taxes from an employee's check but fail to pay the withheld funds to the taxing authority, the taxes are not dischargeable.

 Employer's Portion of the Payroll Tax.
 The employer's part of the payroll tax (the tax paid directly by the employer for Social Security and Medicare) is dischargeable in bankruptcy under rules similar to the 3-2-240 rules.
-The debtor must file for bankruptcy a minimum of three years from the date that the IRS 941 form was due and two years from the date the debtor filed the tax forms.
+The debtor must file for bankruptcy at least three years from the date the IRS 941 form was due and two years from the date the debtor filed the tax forms.

 Sales Tax.
 Like other trust fund taxes, sales taxes are not dischargeable in bankruptcy in Pennsylvania.